PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Methodological Details

 \subsubsection{Implementation Details}

-All DiT model variants are trained using Diffusers\footnote{\url{https://github.com/huggingface/diffusers}} (published under Apache-2.0 license~\citep{apache_license}).
-Training is performed over 3 days on 4 A100 GPUs with the AdamW optimizer, a constant learning rate of \( 1e^{-4}\), weight decay of \( 1e^{-6}\), and an Exponential Moving Average (EMA) decay rate of 0.9999.
-We use the DDPM scheduler with 1000 timesteps and a linear variance schedule from \(\beta_{\text{start}} = 0.0015\) to \(\beta_{\text{end}} = 0.015\).
+All DiT variants are trained using the Diffusers library\footnote{\url{https://github.com/huggingface/diffusers}}.
+Training is performed for 3 days on 4 A100 GPUs with a batch size of 256.
+Optimization uses AdamW with a constant learning rate of \( 1e^{-4}\) and a weight decay of \( 1e^{-6}\).
+An Exponential Moving Average (EMA) with a decay rate of 0.9999 is applied to stabilize training.
+We employ the DDPM scheduler with 1000 timesteps and a linear variance schedule ranging from \(\beta_{\text{start}} = 0.0015\) to \(\beta_{\text{end}} = 0.015\).
+Classifier-free guidance~\cite{Ho2022ARXIV} is applied with a guidance scale of 4.0.
+During inference, we use 250 denoising steps, while inpainting and outpainting employ a roll-back of \( J = 10\) and \( R = 10\) resampling iterations.